isofit/isofit/README.md

 - **[MODTRAN quickstart](https://isofit.github.io/isofit/latest/getting_started/quickstarts/modtran/)** — requires a MODTRAN 6 licence
 - **6S** — Second Simulation of a Satellite Signal in the Solar Spectrum vector code.
 Automatic download and build with `isofit download`.
 - **libRadtran** — library for radiative transfer.
 Automatic download and build with `isofit download`.
+- **Bring Your Own** — isofit can run with any LUT that complies with the luts/reader.py standards.
+Adding a new radiative transfer model is also straightforward by extending the base [BaseAtmosphere](isofit/atmosphere/atmosphere.py) class.

 ## Contributing